mooreniemi/figtree/README.md

 `rspec spec/`

 #### TODO
+- change method signature from Module.class_method to just IniConfig.new(IOObject) ?
+- change override to be single symbol rather than array (do we ever need multiples?)
-- refactor marked TODO listings in files (mostly refactoring to generic)
+- refactor marked TODO listings in files (mostly refactoring to generic in Transformer)
 - add more unit test coverage to Transformer
 - seems like Parslet doesn't have a `TransformFailed` error format, worth adding one?